-- Three commands, modify, update, and mbsync, would previously move files by default after changing their metadata.
+• Three commands, modify, update, and mbsync, would previously move files by default after changing their metadata.
 Now, these commands will only move files if you have the copy or move options enabled in your importer configuration.
-This way, if you configure the importer not to touch your filenames, other commands will respect that decision by default too.
-Each command also sprouted a --move command-line option to override this default (in addition to the --nomove flag they already had). #1697 - A new configuration option, va\name, controls the album artist name for various-artists albums.
+This way, if you configure the importer not to touch your filenames, other commands

+- A new configuration option, va_name, controls the album artist name for various-artists albums.
 The setting defaults to "Various Artists," the MusicBrainz standard.
 In order to match MusicBrainz, the Discogs Plugin also adopts the same setting. - Info Plugin: The info command now accepts a -f/--format option for customizing how items are displayed, just like the built-in list command. #1737